-Thus we can say that government of the Delhi Sultans was highly centralized, having despotic principles.
+Thus, we can say that government of the Delhi Sultans was high centralize, having despotic principles.
 The strength and weakness of the Govt, depended upon the personality and character of Sultan.
 Some of the Sultans formally introduced the Islamic law within their dominions.
 There was no rule of law in the sultanate; words of the Sultan were treated as law.
 The Sultan was assisted in the discharge of his functions by a number of dignitaries.
-There were also well developed provincial administration under Sultanate.
-The provincial government was an exact replica of the the central government.
+There was also well-developed provincial administration under Sultanate.
+The provincial government was an exact replica of the central government.

-1. Ulema :- A muslim scholar
+Ulema:- A muslim scholar

-2. Diwan-i-wazarat :- office of Wazir or prime minister
+Diwan-i-wazarat:- office of Wazir or prime minister

-3. Diwani -i-Arj :- Minister of defence
+Diwani-i-Arj:- Minister of defencé

-4. Diwan-i-Insha :- Minister incharge of eccclesiastical affairs
+Diwan-i-Insha:- Minister incharge of ecclesiastical affairs